 Drive to Arba Minch (515km)

-On the way to Arba Minch we will visit several different tribes, including the Gurage and Wolaita people.
+On the journey to Arba Minch, we will visit diverse tribes, including the Gurage and Wolaita people.

 Excursion to Lake Chamo and drive to Konso

-In the morning we will visit Nechisar National Park, a lush green environment of lakes and grasslands, teeming with wildlife.
+Morning exploration of Nechisar National Park, featuring lush lakes and grasslands teeming with wildlife.

 Drive to Jinka (276 kms)

-In the morning, we visit the Konso people, traditional farmers who cultivate cotton and rear cows and goats.
-With ties to the land dating back more than 400 years, the traditions of the Konso tribe, including their ancient walled settlements and stone waga sculptures, have been recognized as a UNESCO Cultural World Heritage Site.
+Morning visit to the Konso people, traditional farmers with a heritage dating back over 400 years.
+The Konso tribe’s ancient walled settlements and stone waga sculptures are recognized as a UNESCO Cultural World Heritage Site.

-We’ll enjoy a scenic picnic lunch and then learn about the tradition of carving and erecting stone waga statues to honor the deceased.
-Later in the day, we drive on to Jinka.
+A scenic picnic lunch precedes a lesson on the tradition of carving and erecting stone waga statues.
+Later, we drive on to Jinka.

 Excursion to Mago National Park and Mursi

-The Mursi people are well known for the large clay discs their women wear, inserted in their lower split lip.
-We stay the night at a local Lodge.
+Mursi people, renowned for the large clay discs worn by women in their lower split lip, reside here.
+The night is spent at a local lodge.

 Drive back to Addis Ababa (515 kms)

-After an early breakfast, we will drive back to Addis Ababa.
+After an early breakfast, we embark on the journey back to Addis Ababa.